AlectoTheFirst/xcfg/README.md

 #### Field Semantics

-- `api_version`: Version of the UCE envelope.
+- `api_version`: Version of the xcfg envelope.
 Changes rarely.
 - `type`: High-level intent identifier.
 Stable and human-readable (kebab-case).
 - `type_version`: Schema/behavior version for this type.
 Use semantic versioning or integer major versions.
 - `operation`: